Durham University Bronze Award

 Gender Equality Action Plan

-The action plan below is part of Athena SWAN process as well as forming part of the overall Equality and Diversity agenda.
+The action plan below is part of Athena SWAN process as well as forming part of the overall Equality and Diversity agenda and will be updated in April 2018.

 Athena SWAN awards recognise and celebrate good practice on recruiting, retaining and promoting women in higher education.
 There are two awards rounds each year – deadlines are the last working days in April and November.